 NKPC believes it will take the commitment of the County, Pima Animal Care Center, The Humane Society of Southern Arizona and the community to achieve a No Kill Pima County.
 None of the above entities could do this without the full participation of the others.
 NKPC is identifying the gaps in the services and programs offered at the shelters within the county, as well as community resources available to meet the needs of the public, advocating for change through public awareness and providing direct support.

 The County implemented more components of the No Kill Model and accepted many tenets NKPC has advocated for.
-PACC now has a foster program at the shelter, has hired shelter veterinarians to provide medical services, started a Trap Neuter Return program for community cats, hired a trainer and collaborated with NKPC to provide shelter prevention and diversion services.
+PACC now has a foster program at the shelter, has 4 shelter veterinarians to provide medical services, started a Trap Neuter Return program for community cats, hired a trainer and collaborated with NKPC to provide shelter prevention and diversion services.
 The NKPC Help Desk diverted over 30% of the people we talked to, close to 1,500 animals from the shelter intake door in almost 3 years.
 In March, 2017, PACC incorporated the Help Desk into the public services of the Pet Support Center.
-(In 2018, the Help Desk no longer exists.)
-The community can call the Pet Support Center for info/resources and NKPC hopes to see the intake staff at PACC incorporate more of the supportive services that kept pets in homes.
+The community can call the Pet Support Center for info/resources.

 Our hope and goal is to continue to support life saving strategies that keep pets out of shelters, support them in shelters, and get them out to appropriate placements. and ultimately be able to save all of the saveable.